discover-labs/dictum/docs/docs/data_model/dimension_transforms.md

 # Default Transforms and Filters

 Most of the calculations should be defined in your data model, but in some cases it's better to have more flexibility at query time.
-Hyperplane allows users to define additional transformations for dimensions when requesting them.
+Dictum allows users to define additional transformations for dimensions when requesting them.